LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

    .. note::

-      The stop time can be reenabled though a new call to :c:func:`MRIStepSetStopTime`.
+      The stop time can be re-enabled though a new call to :c:func:`MRIStepSetStopTime`.

    .. versionadded:: 5.5.1